CU-ESIIL/hackathon2023_datacube/docs/code_for_building_cube/stac_mount_save.md

 ## - description: A STAC API of public datasets on AWS
 ## - field(s): stac_version, type, id, title, description, links, conformsTo
 ```

+Element 84’s Earth Search is a STAC compliant search and discovery API
+that offers users access to a vast collection of geospatial open
+datasets hosted on AWS.
+It serves as a centralized search catalog
+providing standardized metadata for these open datasets, designed to be
+freely used and integrated into various applications.
+Alongside the API,
+Element 84 also provides a web application named Earth Search Console,
+which is map-centric and allows users to explore and visualize the data
+contained within the Earth Search API’s catalog.
+This suite of tools is
+part of Element 84’s initiative to make geospatial data more accessible
+and actionable for a wide range of users and applications.

 ``` r
 collection_formats()